What You Can Do In Your Role

 Animal Think Tank works a bit differently to most organisations.
 You don't have a manager whose permission you need to do stuff.
 But you also don't have the authority to just do whatever you want.

-Secondly, it's useful to distinguish between what you can do and what you should do.
+It's useful to distinguish between what you can do and what you should do.

 Your authority: what you can do

-• When you're considering taking on a Project or Next-Action (including when someone - even your Circle Lead! - requests it of you), you should ask yourself: "In my interpretation, would it serve my role's Purpose or Accountabilities to take on this Project or Next-Action?"
+• When you're considering taking on a project or next-Action (including when someone - even your Circle Lead! - requests it of you), you should ask yourself: "In my interpretation, would it serve my role's Purpose or Accountabilities to take on this Project or Next-Action?"
+If the answer is yes, then you must track that project/next-action in your personal organisation system.

 Your judgment: what you should do